OfficeDev/Microsoft-Teams-Samples/samples/bot-sharepoint-list/csharp/README.md

 - Go to teams and do `Upload a Custom App`
 - Add the Bot to Microsoft Teams
 - Start the conversation with Bot

+### Interaction with the Bot
+- Ping the bot in 1:1 or channel scope
+- Bot will send an Adaptive card having two fields name and address.
+- Enter the values in Adaptive Card and click on Save button.
+- Bot will save the card data in SharePoint List.

 ## Further reading
 - [Conversational bots in teams](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/what-are-bots)